BRUNA MAYER

 BIO | EXHIBITIONS | EDUCATION

 BRUNA MAYER (Curitiba, Brazil, 1986) holds a Master of Arts degree from the Universität der Künste Berlin (UdK, 2022) and a Bachelor of Visual Arts from Centro Universitário Belas Artes de São Paulo (2015).
-She was awarded a scholarship from the Art Center College of Design (Pasadena, USA, 2009), where she studied Illustration.
+She was awarded a scholarship from the Art Center College of Design, Pasadena, USA (2009), where she studied Illustration.

-Her recent exhibitions include the International Biennial of Curitiba (Brazil, 2021), Klosterfelde Edition (Berlin, Germany, 2023), Kühlhaus Berlin (Berlin, Germany, 2022), and Floating University (Berlin, Germany, 2021).
-Other notable exhibitions include Caroço (São Paulo, Brazil, 2024), De School (Amsterdam, Netherlands, 2020), GlogauAIR Gallery (Berlin, Germany, 2018), and Bunker 101 (Cologne, Germany, 2018), among others.
-She was also awarded Best Short Film at the Los Angeles Brazilian Film Festival (Los Angeles, USA, 2015).
+Her exhibitions include the BIENALSUR (San Juan and Rosario, Argentina, 2025), the International Biennial of Curitiba (Brazil, 2021), Instituto Guimarães Rosa (Asunción, Paraguay, 2025), and CASACOR São Paulo (Brazil, 2025).
+Other notable exhibitions include Klosterfelde Edition (Berlin, Germany, 2023), Kühlhaus Berlin (2022), Floating University (Berlin, 2021), Caroço (São Paulo, Brazil, 2024), De School (Amsterdam, Netherlands, 2020), GlogauAIR Gallery (Berlin, Germany, 2018), and Bunker 101 (Cologne, Germany, 2018), among others.